DSD-DBS/capella-collab-manager/docs/user/docs/sessions/troubleshooting.md

 ??? question "The TeamForCapella password doesn't work"

-    Since we have released version 2, one has to use sessions passwords.
+    Since we have released version 2, users have to use sessions passwords.
 More information can be found [here](./flows/t4c.md).
     If you have been added to a project recently while having a running session, please recreate your session to get a valid session password for the models